Tell us a little about yourself.

 Where did you study?
 What did you like about the degree program in which you were involved?

 I studied filmmaking at the University of Montreal.
 Some of the most interesting courses I took had to do with the relationship between cinema and the other arts, like painting, architecture, dance, or music.
+Do you have any upcoming exhibitions?

 It’s been very hectic in the last few weeks but I don’t have anything coming up.
 Some of my paintings are displayed at Galerie Zone Orange in Old Montreal.
 Other than that, a friend of mine and myself are thinking of putting together a multidisciplinary show (paintings / photographs / video) along with other artists this spring or summer.